What Is ‘Commission’ in Real Estate?

 That means if you are purchasing a home, you do not pay an agent’s real estate commission, but you are still responsible for some closing costs like title insurance and appraisal fees.

-For many buyers and sellers, this can be confusing because the buyer is funding the purchase price from which the commission is paid.
+For many buyers and sellers, this could be confusing because it’s commonly believed that commission gets paid from the purchase price that the buyer had paid.

 In fact, many clients often hear that the buyer “takes care” of the commission—but this isn’t technically true.

-The commission comes from the funds that the buyer gives to the seller’s agent for the sale of the home.
+In reality, the commission comes from the funds that the buyer gives to the seller’s agent for the services they provide toward the sale of the home.

 In other words, the commission owed to a real estate agent comes from the funds paid to the seller.